linjiyuan90/Notes/C++/Synax.md

 * recursive function can't be marked as inline since the recursive level is not known (?)
 * class member function will by default mark as inline function(?)
+* inline is a request, not a command.
+The compiler may reject to inline the function.
+* if there is a pointer to a inline function, in fact, the compiler will generate a "outline" function for the function pointer.

 # pointer
 ```